Nikomania/JsLearning/README.md

 Repository destinated to learning Javascript

 ## To-do
-Make those 3 functions in createCardMeal - Done
+Make those 3 functions in createCardMeal - Done\n
 Do the CSS of the meal's cards